develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 By the way, as Tarzan lives in Africa and Pandas are Asiatic, it's unlikely they ever meet.
 But as we are already at the end of the story there is probably not much that can be done about it anymore at this stage.
+Cheers!